Last Updated: April 2, 2021

 3. In 2017, the pet grooming market reached $3.87 million.

 (Globe News Wire)

-The pet stats in the grooming industry statistics around the world reached $3.87 million in 2017 and by 2025, it’s estimated to reach $5 million.
-It’ll grow at a CAGR rate of 4.5% for 8 years from 2018 to 2025.
-The United States’ pet products market for grooming accounts for almost 30% of the worldwide pet market.
+The pet stats in the grooming industry statistics around the world reached $3.87 million in 2017 and by 2025, it’s estimated to reach $14.5 billion.
+It’ll grow at a CAGR rate of 5.7% for 7 years from 2019 to 2025.
+The United States’ pet products market for grooming will account for almost 50% of the worldwide pet market by 2025.

 Although the pet grooming products market is the smallest, it’s one of the most established, observing stable financial growth over the last decade.
-Facilitating the steady growth are the upcoming new pet trends, which include seeing pets as part of the family, fast humanization of pets, and increased awareness regarding pet health.
+Facilitating the steady growth are the upcoming new pet trends, which include seeing pets as part of the family, fast humanization of pets, and increased awareness regarding pet health and welfare.

 4. The pet food industry value in the United States is expected to increase to $13.3 billion in 2023.

 The United States leads in the global pet food market, holding a market share of 80%, with the rest of the world holding 30%.
 At a CAGR of 5%, the U.S. pet food industry is projected to increase from $10.4 billion in 2018 to a total of $13.3 billion in 2023.

 5. The pet grooming sphere in the pet industry has increased at a yearly rate of 4.3% over the last 5 years, resulting in a $9.2 billion growth.